 Jack Daniel’s is the best-selling American whiskey, and Johnnie Walker is the best-selling Scottish whiskey in the world.
 Both brands bear the names of their founders (Jasper Newton “Jack” Daniel and John “Johnnie” Walker) and are among the 100 best brands in the world, with Jack Daniel in 78th place and Johnnie Walker 92.

 Between the two, Johnnie Walker is simply a superior spirit.
 The range of quality and price range is extensive and the quality of the finer Johnnie Walkers are simply as top-shelf as it gets.

-The Main Difference Between Jack Daniels And Johnnie Walker
+The Main Differences Between Jack Daniels vs Johnnie Walker

-- Jack Daniels is a traditional Tennesee sour mash whiskey, while Johnnie Walker Black is an expensive scotch whiskey.
+- Jack Daniels is a traditional Tennesee sour mash whiskey, whereas Johnnie Walker is an expensive scotch whiskey.